KarthikS373/heal-help/README.md

 > This will start the development server and you should be able to see your project running at [`http://localhost:3000`](http://localhost:3000) in your browser.

-## Reports

-Include any relevant reports or documents related to the project, such as design documents, testing reports, or user manuals.

 ## Tech used and Code Explanations

 The platform is built using the following technologies: